A1anMc/NavImpactV2/README.dev.md

-# Error Handling
+# NavImpact Error Handling Guide

 ## Overview

-The SGE Dashboard implements a comprehensive error handling system.
+The NavImpact Dashboard implements a comprehensive error handling system.
 This guide provides examples of how to use the error handling components and utilities in your code.

 ## Error Boundary